jessems/jessems.com/content/blog/2021-01-13-hairdresser-analogy/index.md

 For me, I feel outrage, but it's become less visceral and more intellectual.
 It's as if I only feel outrage because I’m able to follow a sequence of logical steps to arrive at the conclusion that the outcomes of the camera scan and the physical rummaging are one and the same.
 That said, without the image of a person with their hands in my coat (imagined or not), it’s more difficult to feel outraged.
 It’s also harder to feel outraged when the violation is committed by an inanimate object.
 For one, I'm not sure who to get angry at, and I somehow feel less violated when it's a machine or an algorithm committing the act.

+# The invisible technology in the room

 Now go one step further and imagine it's not even a high-tech camera doing the scanning, but some unknown technology which you cannot see and do not understand.
 It’s not located anywhere you can point at, it’s just “there” somewhere in the hairdresser’s salon with you as it scans the contents of your jacket.

 Are you able to find any outrage at all this time?

 I can still find it, but it’s even more difficult to find than before.
 With the camera at least I had something I could focus my anger on (and could potentially smash).
 Without any identifiable person or object committing these acts, the act itself seems to slowly lose the property of being something one could potentially object to.

+# How my outrage circuitry works

 My outrage seems to require at a minimum a crime and a perpetrator.
 I struggle to find those here.
 Only by invoking the analog equivalent from before and by imagining an actual person committing these acts do I feel outrage.
 But equating this last scenario to the analog equivalent feels slightly awkward; an oversimplification.
 As a result, the outrage doesn’t transfer fully from one scenario to the other.

 By changing the process through which the information was extracted while keeping the outcome (the extracted data) the same, my outrage circuitry has almost entirely been bypassed.
 This was achieved by making the scenario more abstract, instantaneous, invisible and by making the actor an inanimate, unidentifiable piece of technology.

+# What if we didn't start with the hairdresser?

 Now, one final step.
 Imagine we hadn't started with the analog example of the rummaging hairdresser and the emotional memory of how that made you feel.
 Imagine instead we would have started with the invisible, instantaneous, inanimate technology.
 Would you have been able to feel any outrage?
 Any whatsoever?
 Would you naturally think of coming up with an analog equivalent scenario to gauge your outrage?

 You actually don't need to imagine the last example.
 If you're currently using WhatsApp, you're living inside of it.
 The hairdresser represents Facebook and the coat rummaging policy represents their new privacy policy, or Facebook's general conduct for that matter.
 If you don't feel outrage, then perhaps that's because you haven't imagined the analog equivalent of what's happening yet (which isn't always self-evident, that’s what I’ve tried to help you with here) [^6].

+# Outrage is triggered by the how, not the if

 The key observation to note here is that the outrage that gets triggered inside of you gets modulated by *the manner in which* your information gets extracted, not so much *if* it gets extracted.
 It's as if robbing someone of $100 would somehow be less outrageous if you did it through the internet rather than snatching it directly from their wallet.

 In a high-tech society, where we’re surrounded by technological abstractions upon abstractions, should we only be relying on our instinctual outrage circuits to be our moral compasses when they can so easily be fooled?

+# Final note

 *Even though the hairdresser in this story (Facebook / WhatsApp) is rummaging through your coat, there are many reputable hairdressers (messaging services) that do not.
 My favourite alternative is [Signal](https://signal.org) [^7], but I've heard good things about [Threema](https://threema.ch/) and although I don't get the impression the technology is accessible enough to port my friends and family, I'm supportive of what [Matrix](https://matrix.org/) is trying to accomplish.*